kyverno/chainsaw/.release-notes/main.md

 ## 🔧 Fixes 🔧

+- Fixed an issue with `List` objects not loaded correctly
 - Fixed an issue when running `chainsaw migrate kuttl tests` twice on the same folder
 - Fixed an issue with `chainsaw migrate kuttl tests` potentially incorrect when a `TestStep` is present
 - Fixed an incorrect `Expectation` API docs